xalang/fm_modem/README.md

 ## Digital FM Modem Pipeline ##

-The project implements a digital modem for Frequency Modulation (FM), targetting the Arty-Z7 FPGA.
+The project implements a digital modem for Frequency Modulation (FM) targeting the Digilent Arty-Z7 FPGA.
+The demodulator chain is inspired by "A Digital Demodulator for Frequency Modulated Signals" (Yu, 2005), which employs a mixed-demodulator architecture for phase recovery, and CORDIC Vectoring mode algorithm for hardware-efficient computation of arctangent.